 Charles Darwin University has one Animal Ethics Committee (AEC).
 In addition to supporting CDU staff and students, the AEC provides services to several external organisations and individuals.

 On behalf of their approved users, the AEC is responsible for ensuring that activities relating to the care and use of animals for scientific purposes are conducted in compliance with the Australian code for the care and use of animals for scientific purposes (8th edition, 2013).

 - Review submissions to ensure that the use of animals for scientific purposes is justified and complies with the Code.

 - Ensure the welfare of animals used for scientific purposes.

 - Monitor the care and use of animals, including undertaking site and facility inspections.

 - Ensure appropriate management of unexpected adverse events.

 - Take appropriate action in regard to incidents of non-compliance.

-The AEC operates in accordance with the Australian code for the care and use of animals for scientific purposes (the Code); as well as its approved Terms of Reference, CDU policies and procedures, the NT Animal Welfare Act and regulations, and other corresponding state, territory and federal legislation.
+The AEC operates in accordance with the Australian code for the care and use of animals for scientific purposes (the Code); as well as its approved Terms of Reference, CDU policies and procedures, the NT Animal Protection Act 2018and NT Animal Protection Regulations 2022, and other corresponding state, territory and federal legislation.